TABLE OF CONTENTS

 Check if a Y capacitor is installed in the controller.
 This can be done by following the instructions on the appendix.
 All new Roboteq controllers have this capacitor installed that helps in the reduction of the common mode noise.

-If then error occurs during acceleration/deceleration where typically the motor current is higher, it is a sign that the erorr might be related to electrical noise
+If the error occurs during acceleration/deceleration where typically the motor current is higher, it is a sign that the erorr might be related to electrical noise.

 Keep the maximum possible distance between power and control cables